lchapel/UOT-though-penalized-linear-regression/README.md

 ## Results

-Our results given in Figure 1, 2, 3 and 4 can be reproduced by running the following notebooks:
+Our results given in Figures 1 to 5 can be reproduced by running the following notebooks:

 - Figure 1 can be reproduced by running the notebook [Figure 1.ipynb](notebooks/Figure1.ipynb)